Guidelines in Horizon 2020

 Within the first six months of the project period, approved projects must file a first version of a data management plan (DMP).
 The DMP should be updated with all regular evaluations of the project.

 Funding bodies compensate the costs associated with data management.
-See the respective funding applications for information regarding eligibility for cost compensation.
+See the respective funding applications for information regarding eligibility for cost compensation., opens an external URL in a new window

 The following documents can provide you with detailed information: